 The vicious effect of depression is that your mind will tell you to do what is not good for you and the lower you are the less you will feel like doing what would actually help you.
 This is where your friends can help by reminding you of what you should do to get better and sometimes even forcing it on you.

-So here are the results of my research.
+So here are the results of my research on how to fight depression.
 This is mostly common sense and in no way exhaustive.
 It is all about having a good routine, a good support network and being kind to yourself.

 - Have a good routine